dereyly/HelloPyCaffe/README.md

 # HelloPyCaffe
 ### Mission
 In this repository I try to publish some examples of usage Caffe from python.
 Like this:
-1. Wrte loss layers
+1. Wrte loss layers <br />
 2. Debug python layers
 3. Incorporation python in Caffe
 4. Use LMDB